-For management purposes, the Bank is organised into three primary operating segments: Retail, Corporate and Finance banking.
+For management purposes, the Bank is organised into 3 primary operating segments: Retail, Corporate and Finance banking accompanied with a central supporting structure.
 Furthermore, the management of the Bank monitors performance of its subsidiaries on an individual basis.
 However, for the purpose of presentation of the operating segments for the Group, with the exception of PBZ Card, all subsidiaries have been grouped into one segment.
 The primary segmental information is based on the internal reporting structure of business segments.
 Segmental results are measured by applying internal prices (Note 42).